Generic Name: rifampin, isoniazid, and pyrazinamide (rif-AM-pin, eye-soe-NYE-a-zid, pir-a-ZIN-a-mide) (Oral route)

 Before you have any medical tests, tell the medical doctor in charge that you are using this medicine.
 The results of some tests may be affected by this medicine.

-Eating certain foods (eg, Cheshire cheese, Swiss cheese, skipjack, tuna, or Sardinella) or drinking red wine may cause reactions in some patients taking isoniazid-containing medicines.
-Check with your doctor if flushing, fast or pounding heartbeat, headache, redness or itching of the skin, sweating, dizziness, or lightheadedness occurs while you are taking this medicine.
+Eating certain foods (eg, Cheshire cheese, Swiss cheese, skipjack, tuna, or Sardinella) or drinking red wine may cause reactions in some patients using isoniazid-containing medicines.
+Check with your doctor if flushing, fast or pounding heartbeat, headache, redness or itching of the skin, sweating, dizziness, or lightheadedness occurs while you are using this medicine.

-Birth control pills may not work properly while you are taking this medicine.
+Birth control pills may not work properly while you are using this medicine.
 To keep from getting pregnant, use another form of birth control along with your birth control pills.
 Other forms include condoms, diaphragms, or contraceptive foams or jellies.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.